bazel-contrib/musl-toolchain/README.md

 This toolchain allows cross-compiling binaries for Linux from various platforms.
 It can be used to produce binaries which don't dynamically link `libc`, by statically linking `musl`'s `libc` implementation.

+## Setup

+Setup instructions are available with [each release](https://github.com/bazel-contrib/musl-toolchain/releases).

+## Usage

+The toolchain automatically enables the `fully_static_link` feature to produce statically linked binaries that run anywhere.
+`cc_binary` targets with dynamic library dependencies (e.g. `dynamic_deps` or `cc_import`s) as well as `cc_test` targets with `--dynamic_mode` at its default value will be linked dynamically.
+Such binaries require the `musl` dynamic linker to be present at `/lib/ld-musl-<arch>.so.1` on the target system (i.e. the host when running `bazel test` on Linux).
+Since the path to the dynamic linker is hardcoded into the binary as an absolute path, there is no way to supply it hermetically.

 ## Comparison with other `cc_toolchain` implementations

 ### [aspect-build/gcc-toolchain](https://github.com/aspect-build/gcc-toolchain)